vippsas/vipps-recurring-api/vipps-recurring-api.md

 The overall flow is:

-1. The merchant creates a draft agreement and proposes it to the customer via Vipps or MobilePay.
+1. The merchant creates a draft agreement and proposes it to the customer via Vipps MobilePay.
-1. The customer approves the agreement in Vipps or MobilePay.
+1. The customer approves the agreement in Vipps MobilePay.
-1. The customer can find a full overview of the agreement in Vipps or MobilePay, including a link to the merchant's website.
+1. The customer can find a full overview of the agreement in Vipps MobilePay, including a link to the merchant's website.
-1. The merchant sends a charge request to Vipps or MobilePay at least two days before due date
+1. The merchant sends a charge request to Vipps MobilePay at least two days before due date
-1. If the agreement is active, Vipps or MobilePay authorizes the charge.
+1. If the agreement is active, Vipps MobilePay authorizes the charge.
 1. Charge will be processed on due date.

 This diagram shows a simplified flow: